KeckObservatory/RemoteObserving/README.md

 Edit the `local_config.yaml` file you created above.
 Read the comments in the configuration file itself as they can guide you.
 You may need to uncomment (remove the leading `#`) lines you want to customize.

 - **Configure API Key:** If you are connecting outside of the Keck network, enter your uniquely generated "API Key".
-This can be obtained from the same SSH key manager page described in "Setup SSH Keys" above.
+This is generated when you upload your SSH public key (see "Setup SSH keys" above).
+Visit your [Observer Login Page](https://www2.keck.hawaii.edu/inst/PILogin/login.php) and click on "Manage Your Remote Observing SSH Key".

 - **Configure Path to Private SSH Key:** Enter the path to the **private** key corresponding to the public key that you emailed to Keck in the appropriate field.
 For example: